tonyhaunschmidt/GA-PROJECT-3-/README.md

 # GA PROJECT 3- FACECOOK

 ## BRIEF
 My first full-stack project, as part of a group of 3, was to create an application using the full MERN stack.
 FaceCook is a social media app where you can share recipes and plan your meals.
-I thoroughly enjoyed this project and learnt a lot from the time spent working on it, including the importance of planning and what kind of pitfalls to look out for when designing your own back-end as well as developing productive ways to share and organise the workload using Trello and having daily meetings.
+I thoroughly enjoyed this project and learnt a lot from the time spent working on it.

-I adopted a role as team leader in this project and developed the initial idea and wireframing and plan for the back-end data structure.
-We as a team decided to code the entire backend together and I also went on to code the home page and search page as well as the profile pages, my recipes page, shopping list and navigation bar.

 My newly learnt technologies for this project were Express, Node.js, MongoDB and React Calendar.